-Travelling with cash
+Travelling with, or sending cash

 Overview

-If you enter or leave the European Union (EU) at an Irish airport or port carrying cash of €10,000 or more, you must make a declaration to customs.
-Customs may check this declaration and the cash to ensure that the amount declared is correct.
-You may request a stamped copy of the completed declaration from customs.
+Carrying cash - If you enter or leave the European Union (EU) at an Irish airport or port carrying cash of €10,000 or more, you must make a declaration to customs.

 Note

 From 1 January 2021 the United Kingdom (UK) is no longer a member of the EU.
-If you travel to or from the UK, including the Isle of Man and the Channel Islands, carrying cash of €10,000 or more, you must make a declaration to customs.
-You do not have to make a declaration if you are travelling to or from Northern Ireland.
+The rules about cash declarations apply to movements of cash of €10,000 or more, to or from the UK, including the Isle of Man and the Channel Islands.
+These rules do not apply to movements of cash to or from Northern Ireland.

 Cash includes: